MCR-VQGAN: A Scalable and Cost-Effective Tau PET Synthesis Approach for Alzheimer's Disease Imaging: Results and Analysis

 \subsection{Downstream AD Classification Task}

-To evaluate the clinical utility of the synthetic tau PET images generated by MCR-VQGAN, a downstream classification experiment was conducted to distinguish CN from MCI/AD.
-The classifier, trained only on real tau PET images, was tested separately on real and synthetic tau PET images generated by MCR-VQGAN.
-The results of the downstream classification task are presented in Table~\ref{table_3}.
-The classifier achieved an overall accuracy of 63.64\% (28/44) when tested on the real tau PET images and 65.91\% (29/44) when tested on the synthetic images generated by MCR-VQGAN.
-For the CN subgroup, accuracy was identical for both real and synthetic images at 73.08\% (19/26).
-For the MCI/AD subgroup, accuracy was 50.00\% (9/18) on the real images and 55.56\% (10/18) on the synthetic images.
+To evaluate the clinical utility of the synthesized images, a downstream classification experiment was conducted to distinguish CN from MCI/AD subjects.
+A classifier trained exclusively on real tau PET images was evaluated separately on a test set of real scans and their corresponding MCR-VQGAN-synthesized counterparts.
+As summarized in Table~\ref{table_3}, the classifier achieved comparable performance across both datasets, yielding an overall accuracy of 63.64\% (28/44) on real images and 65.91\% (29/44) on synthetic images.
+Notably, for the CN subgroup, the accuracy was identical for both modalities at 73.08\% (19/26).
+In the MCI/AD subgroup, the synthetic images achieved a slightly higher accuracy of 55.56\% (10/18) compared to 50.00\% (9/18) for the real images.
+These results suggest that MCR-VQGAN preserves diagnostically relevant features and pathological biomarkers supporting AD classification, indicating that the synthetic images retain key diagnostic information.